 With most Bangladeshis living in rural areas and the country’s economy based heavily on agriculture, weather, climate and natural disasters have a profound impact on the country’s economic and social development.

-- Though Bangladesh’s economy has been growning steadily in recent years, in 2012 it ranked 191st out of 228 countries in terms of GDP per capita.
+- Though Bangladesh’s economy has been growing steadily in recent years, in 2013 it ranked 194th out of 228 countries in terms of GDP per capita.

 Malnutrition, unsafe drinking water and population density have contributed to the spread of diseases such as malaria, measles, dysentery and pneumonia.
 People in rural areas are also at high risk of a condition called arsenicosis, which is caused by drinking groundwater contaminated by naturally-occuring arsenic.
 Many people in rural areas rely on bore holes for their household water, but are unaware that this water is contaminated by arsenic.

 Caritas Australia is supporting 6 programs in Bangladesh with one local partner.
 The programs cover issues such as basic health, climate adaptation, women’s rights, and mitigating the effects of arsenic contamination.

 In 2010/11, midwives trained through the Safe Motherhood Project in Bangladesh performed 10,653 antenatal checks, provided postnatal care to 7,356 mothers and infants, conducted or assisted in 4,984 deliveries, and referred 432 women suffering from complications during labour to hospital.
 See our featured program below for more on how this program helps mothers and babies.